Garden Edging with Two-by (2x) Lumber: The Complete Guide

 Is two-by lumber safe for vegetable gardens?

 Two-by lumber made of untreated wood such as untreated pine, cedar, and redwood is a good option to contain vegetable beds.
 Cedar and redwood are naturally rot and pest resistant which means they will have a longer useful life compared to untreated pine lumber.
 Pressure-treated lumber (PTL) used to contain arsenic-based preservatives but this is no longer the case.
 However, PTL does contain chemicals that make it resist rot and insects.
 This is why many people prefer untreated woods for vegetable gardening.
+Plastic lumber provides the longest lifespan with no chemical leaching concerns.

 What are the best weatherproofing options for two-by lumber?